Skyward: Applications

 Skyward applications are currently used by school districts and municipalities in 22 U.S. states and multiple international locations.
-Skyward's student information system and ERP solutions are designed to automate and simplify daily tasks in the areas of student management, financial management, and human resources.
+Skyward's student information system (SIS) and enterprise resource planning (ERP) solutions are designed to automate and simplify daily tasks in the areas of student management, financial management, and human resources.

 Students' guardians use Skyward's Family Access product to stay up-to-date on students' grades, school schedules, food service accounts, and to communicate with teachers and other district staff.
 Students use Skyward's Student Access product to check their own grades and schedules, work on online assignments, and communicate with teachers.

 History

-1980–2000
+1980–2025

 Skyward was founded by Jim King in 1980 in Stevens Point, Wisconsin under the name Jim King and Associates.
 King worked as a subcontracted employee for a variety of businesses around Wisconsin, writing human resources and accounting software for IBM 5100 computers.
 In 1981, King wrote software for Merrill Area Public Schools, which was subsequently purchased by three other districts in Wisconsin.